mprenditore/markdown-cv/index.md

 - Schedule task between webmasters to respect the deadline
 - Creating a modular CRM from scratch
 - Migration of CMS/eCommerce from various hosting provider or local
-- Integration between custom Managment Software and eCommerce for product items
+- Integration between custom Management Software and eCommerce for product items
 - Network administrator
 - Websites deploy automation